drduh/YubiKey-Guide/README.md

 ## Expiration

 Determine the desired Subkey validity duration.
 An expiration date means Subkeys must be periodically renewed or replaced.
 This limits how long a lost or obsolete key remains usable.

-However, setting an expiry on the Certify key is pointless, because it can be used to extend itself.[^1]
+Do not set an expiration date on the Certify key: it is kept offline and is needed to manage Subkeys.[^1]

 A two-year expiration for Subkeys is recommended, balancing security and usability.
 Longer expiration durations reduce maintenance frequency.

 When Subkeys expire, they can still be used to decrypt with GnuPG and authenticate with SSH, however they can **not** be used to encrypt nor sign new messages.

-Subkeys are renewed or rotated using the Certify key - see [Updating keys](#updating-keys).
+Subkeys are renewed or rotated using the Certify key.
+See [Updating keys](#updating-keys).

 Set Subkeys to expire on a planned date: